datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 Select, download and install the latest version of Python 3 for Windows or Mac [here](https://www.python.org/downloads/release/python-372/)

-### Windows
+### On Windows

-On Windows, once installed go to Start > System > System > System Settings > Environment Variable
+Once installed go to Start > System > Properties > Advanced System Properties > Environment Variable

 In User Variables, double click on 'Path'.
-At the end of the line, add a semi-colon followed by
+At the end of the line, add a semi-colon followed by:

+C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python37

 (Replace YOUR_USERNAME by your Windows user name)

-C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python37

 Close and reopen the Atom to check the installation